 Ann Stark, MD, FAAP, medical director of the AAP NICU Verification Program team, has more than 40 years of clinical experience.
-She is an attending neonatologist at Monroe Carell Jr Children's Hospital at Vanderbilt University Medical Center in Nashville, TN, where she is director of the Neonatal-Perinatal Medicine Fellowship Program.
+She is an attending neonatologist at Beth Israel Deaconess Medical Center in Boston, MA.
 She is a former chair of the AAP Committee on Fetus and Newborn, was lead author on the initial "Levels of Neonatal Care" policy statement, and is editor of the seventh edition of Guidelines for Perinatal Care.

-Charles Hankins, MD, FAAP, chief medical officer at Texas Children's Hospital—The Woodlands, has practiced neonatology for 30 years and cares for newborns at Level I to IV neonatal intensive care units (NICUs) in the academic medical center and community setting.
+Charles Hankins, MD, FAAP, President and Chief Medical Officer of The Children’s Hospital of San Antonio and Senior Vice President of CHRISTUS Health System, has over 30 years of experience as a practicing neonatologist.
 Through his involvement in the Texas Chapter of the AAP and the March of Dimes Texas Chapter, Houston Division Board of Directors, he has contributed to policy development for newborn care, including the Texas levels of NICU care.

 LuAnn Papile, MD, FAAP, has practiced neonatology for more than 40 years and has special expertise in neurodevelopmental follow-up of former NICU patients.
 She is a member of the neonatology division at the University of New Mexico School of Medicine in Albuquerque.
 As a former chair of the AAP Committee on Fetus and Newborn, she participated in the 2012 revision of the "Levels of Neonatal Care" policy statement and is editor of the forthcoming eighth edition of Guidelines for Perinatal Care.